desmonHak/kernel-callback-removal/Readme.md

 OS Name:                       Microsoft Windows 11 Pro

 OS Version:                    10.0.26100 N/A Build 26100

-## Warning

-Even though you can download the binaries from the `releases`, you have to make sure that the offsets and the binary search opcodes done is the same on your windows version or you will get a **BLUE SCREEN OF DEATH**

 ### Disclaimer
 This project is for **educational purposes only**.
 Unauthorized use of this tool in production or against systems without explicit permission is strictly prohibited.